security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Site: Date last cited`.

-This field is clarified by the field `Site: open ended?` which indicates whether the date included here is the actual date on which an organization site was ended, or whether we have reason to assume its continued existence beyond that date.
+This field is clarified by the field `Site: Open-ended?` which indicates whether the date included here is the actual date on which an organization site was ended, or whether we have reason to assume its continued existence beyond that date.

-## Area of Operations: open ended? {#organization_area_date_late_cited_assume_to_current}
+## Area of Operations: Open-ended? {#organization_aoo_open_ended}

 ### Description